Solutions for Dark Circles

 Under-eye dark circles are one of the most common signs of aging.
 They cause people to look tired or sad even when in reality they feel alert and vibrant.

-Some people try to conceal their dark circles with makeup or minimize the appearance with creams and gels.
+Some people try to conceal their dark circles with makeup or minimize their appearance with creams and gels.
 But even full-coverage formulas may not be sufficient for more prominent dark circles, and OTC topical treatments have little effect.

 Effectively treating dark circles is a complex matter, one that requires a more specialized approach.